EndPointCorp/end-point-blog/2020/09/05/how-to-fully-containerize-a-magento-2.4-installation-with-docker-compose-for-development.html.md

 ### Talking to other containers in the network

-We also need to validate that our containers are actaully able to talk to each other via the network that we set up.
+We also need to validate that our containers are actually able to talk to each other via the network that we set up.
 If all went according to plan, still from within our `magento-demo-web` container, this command showld open a `mysql` session:

 ```sh
 mysql -h mysql -u kevin -p